dmbarbour/glas/docs/GrammarLogicProg.md

            | C3 -> Y
         | _ -> Z

 This seems like it might be adequate for factoring most conditionals locally.
+My intuition is that it would generalize into a 'decision tree' structure under the hood.
 I can give it a try and see if I have new ideas.

 Factoring is still limited more than I'd prefer.
 It isn't clear how to refactor partial function `C2 -> X | C3 -> Y` into a separate method call without conflating failures in X or Y with failures in C2 or C3.
 It seems feasible to use failure modes to specially support this factoring, but that feels like a hack.
 At least for now, I propose to allow only the final choice to be factored into a method call (without the `->` separator).
 It doesn't matter why we fail if there is no next choice.
 This avoids any syntactic impression of a perfect factoring in cases where factoring isn't perfect.